fortysix2ahead/tracs/README.md

 # Tracs

-Tracs is a command line application for managing GNSS tracks (data recorded from GPS/Galileo and the like) and simultaneously a command line client for sports online services which allow creation/recording/uploading etc. of such tracks.
+Tracs is a command line application for managing GPS tracks (data recorded from GPS/Galileo and the like) and simultaneously a command line client for sports online services which allow creation/recording/uploading etc. of such tracks.
 Currently, Polar Flow, Strava, Bikecitizens and Waze are supported.

-Tracs downloads tracks activities, manages them, displays information and, well, does also a bit more than that.
+Tracs downloads activities, manages them, displays information and, well, does also a bit more than that (at least that's the plan).
 The role model for Tracs is the command line music organizer beets (https://github.com/beetbox/beets).
 Many ideas are borrowed from beets.
 Tracs is written in Python and served as my playground for learning the language, but has evolved heavily since then.